 Bringing it indoors led to the discovery of more of Nature Stone’s redeeming qualities.
 “Our in-house chemist and technical director tells us the R-value is two times better than carpet and 10 times that of tile,” Masetta says.
 “And the porosity allows concrete to breathe so mold and mildew don’t form.”

 As for acoustics, he adds, “We have put Nature Stone in gun ranges and the sound does not bounce all over the place.”

-In Jason Haywood’s neck of the woods in Virginia Beach, Va., the epoxy-bonded stone system is more widely requested outside rather than inside.
+In Jason Haywood’s neck of the woods in Virginia Beach, Va., customers request the epoxy-bonded stone system more for coatings outside rather than inside.
 As the owner of Sierra Stone Hampton Roads, Haywood has been installing the epoxy-bonded stone system for four years.
 His background is in general construction.

 “I’d say 99 percent of my work is exterior, with the top two areas pool decks and driveways,” he says.
 Patios are a close third.